Always Ask Before Forwarding Emails

 Your work is under copyright protection the moment it is created and fixed in a tangible form that it is perceptible either directly or with the aid of a machine or device.

 Yeah, I hear you — copyright infringement is not a concern for communications between family and friends.
-But it most certainly can come into play depending on the content within the email.
-So I’m just letting you know all the potential implications.
+But it most certainly can be, depending on the content of the email.
+So, I’m just letting you know all the potential implications.

 It’s About Building Trust

-To forward a private email or to post it online without asking first is a bad idea for a couple of reasons.
-Not just because of potential legal ramifications, but doing so will not contribute to building trust in your relationships.
+For several reasons, forwarding a private email or posting it online without asking first is a bad idea, not just because of potential legal ramifications but because doing so will not contribute to building trust in your relationships.

-Does using Cc: (courtesy copy) negate the need for requesting permission?
-After all, you are notifying the sender that you are forwarding their communication after the fact.
-Furthermore, you have forwarded their private email without any courtesy or concern for their feelings.
+Does using Cc: (courtesy copy) negate the need to request permission?
+After all, you notify the sender that you are forwarding their communication — after the fact — the email is sent.
+Furthermore, you have forwarded their private email apparently without courtesy or concern for their feelings.

-Emails are written specifically for the eyes of the recipient.
-Therefore, unless stated clearly to the contrary, there is no tacit permission to forward to others without the knowledge or consent of the sender.
+So, cc’ing does not replace your responsibility to ask permission before emailing.
+Emails are written specifically for the recipient’s eyes.
+Therefore, unless stated clearly, there is no implicit permission to forward them to others without the sender’s knowledge or consent.